raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /task ---

 The servo has an angle range of 180°.
-For many devices this means you can set the servo anyone from 0° to 180° but with Crumble, 0° is the midpoint and you can set your servo from -90° to 90°.
+For many devices this means you can set the servo anywhere from 0° to 180° but with Crumble, 0° is the midpoint and you can set your servo from -90° to 90°.

-Let's start by checking what position 0° puts our robot mouth at.
+Let's start by checking what effect 0° has on the robot mouth.

 --- task ---